Updated: Dec 21, 2021

 That's not true actually.
 But all my favorite writers, all the writers who have huge fan bases that ask a ton of questions of them, all the writers I have really investigated (which in fairness, is not a lot) have playlists for their stories.

 Now I am over here wondering what they use those playlists for.
 Because if they use them for writing, props to them.
 A ton of them have songs with words in them in their playlist.
 I cannot write to a song with words in it unless I am really, really sure where I am going with the chapter.
-Unless I am really in the mood of the chapter.
+Unless I am really in the mood for the chapter.
 Unless the song really floats with the mood of the chapter and with me.
 And unless I somehow am able to drown out the words of the song as I type and not accidentally keep typing the words of the song instead of the words of the chapter.

 Such an occurrence only happens once in a blue moon.